rickyqiao/liqiaoxia123/_pages/about.md

   </p>

   <p>
-    Undergraduate and MSc students seeking supervision are also welcome.
+    Undergraduate and MSc students are also welcome.
   </p>
 </section>